Rose Zar: Biography

-In 2018, Zar was honored in The New York Times as a remarkable person who would have been covered in her own time if she had been born male.
+In 2018, Zar was honored in The New York Times as part of their Overlooked No More obituary feature, and noted as a remarkable person who would have been covered in her own time if she had been born male.
 Melissa Eddy, with Overlooked, for The Times, noted that Zar's experience differed from "Anne Frank and thousands of other Jews who spent all or part of World War II sequestered in attics, caves or sewers" because she survived the Holocaust by hiding in plain sight.
 She attributed her survival to her father's advice.
-He taught her that if she was ever in trouble, the best thing to do is to hide "in the mouth of the wolf" and watch that it doesn’t devour you.
+He taught her that if she was ever in trouble, the best thing to do is to hide "in the mouth of the wolf" and watch that it doesn't devour you.